 required

 Bearer token for the relay session.
-Carries the tenant and the clientId claims.
+It carries the tenant and the clientId claims.
 The same token authorizes every other modality.

 string